rust-lang/rfcs/text/0000-explicit-tail-calls.md

 ## Async
 [async]: #async

-Tail calling _from_ async functions is **not** allowed, neither calling async nor calling sync functions is supported.
+Tail calling _from_ async functions or async blocks is **not** allowed.
 This is due to the high implementation effort as it requires special handling for the async state machine.
 This restriction can be relaxed by a future RFC.

 Using `become` on a `.await` expression, such as `become f().await`, is also **not** allowed.
 This is because `become` requires a function call and `.await` is not a function call, but is a special construct.